2004 Half Dollar Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 S Sliver DCAM1,175,9341,152,41598%

-The proof varieties showcase dramatically different preservation dynamics.
-The silver DCAM proof achieved an exceptional 98% survival rate, demonstrating the premium market’s commitment to preserving precious metal specimens.
-In contrast, the standard clad DCAM proof shows a more modest 64.4% survival rate despite similar collector-focused distribution methods.
+The proof varieties tell a different story.
+The 2004-S Silver DCAM proof achieved a remarkable 98% survival rate, driven by the premium market’s commitment to preserving precious metal specimens in their original packaging.
+The standard clad DCAM proof shows a more modest 64.4% survival rate — still better than most circulation coinage, but lower than its silver counterpart, likely because clad proofs are more often broken out of sets for individual sale.

 Also Read: What Half Dollars Are Worth Money?